o1-labs/rfcs/0006-ffmul-revised.md

 ab = qf + r\mod n
 $$

-Note: In the actual implementation, variables in this constraint are expanded into their limbs, like
+Note: In the implementation, variables in this constraint are expanded into their limbs, like

 $$
 ab = (a_0 + 2^\ell a_1 + 2^{2\ell} a_2)(b_0 + 2^\ell b_1 + 2^{2\ell} b_2).